PixieBurger/pixusa/_posts/2019-06-10-waddenloop.md

 ![Waddenloop is fun!]({{site.baseurl}}/assets/img/waddenloop.jpg)

-I guess the mud walk (or the hour-long discussions leading up to it ...) must have been very taxing on us because the bikes did not really roll and I hardly remember when cycling 73km felt that hard.

-Going through the national park "Drentsche Aa" was another highlight:
+Back on the bike, the national park "Drentsche Aa" was another
-There is an asphalt cycle path that leads right through the heart of this pretty spectacular, yet small, nature reserve.
-I also appreciate the hand-operated ferry that brings you over the river before it.
+highlight: There is an asphalt cycle path that leads right through the heart of this pretty spectacular, yet small, nature reserve.
+I also appreciated the hand-operated ferry that brings you over the river before it.

+I guess the mud walk (or the hour-long discussions leading up to it ...) must have been very taxing on us because the bikes did not really roll and I hardly remember when cycling 73km felt that tough.
+I was super hungry at the end of it (and actually for some time in the days to come).

+On the train to Den Haag, we went through quite some rain, of which we had none during this nice 2-day outing.
+Again, perfect planning and a bit of luck.

 Tot zo,